What is the main source of law authorising this entity form?

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-Shareholders may agree on non-cash payments of shares, and their corresponding valuation.
+Shareholders may agree on non-cash payments for shares, and their corresponding valuation.

 The bylaws may provide that a maximum or minimum percentage or amount of capital may be controlled by one or more shareholders, directly or indirectly.
-In such case, the bylaws shall include regulation on the effects of the breach of said limits (otherwise, the relevant provisions establishing the limits will be considered as non-existent).
+In such a case, the bylaws include regulations concerning the effects of the breach of said limits (otherwise, the relevant provisions establishing the limits will be considered as non-existent).

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-If the capital is not paid within the term established in the incorporation deed or the relevant capital increase amendment, the same shall be reduced accordingly to the actual subscribed and paid-in amount.
+If the capital is not paid within the term established in the incorporation deed or the relevant capital increase amendment, the same shall be reduced according to the actual subscribed and paid-in amount.

 As long as it is not prohibited in the bylaws, the SpA may repurchase its shares.
-Repurchased shares must be sold in the period of time established in the bylaws or within one year as from the repurchase, if no period of time is established.
-Shares that are not sold within the applicable term shall be cancelled and the capital reduced accordingly.
+Repurchased shares must be sold in the period of time established in the bylaws or within one (1) year from the repurchase if no period of time is established.
+Shares that are not sold within the applicable term must be cancelled and the capital reduced accordingly.

 Any requirements with respect to distributions to shareholders?